 Investments are to secure the future and, in every person’s future, there will be a time when they’re not actively able to bring in income.
+This may be due to retirement, loss of a job or lack of immediate cash flow.
 The truth is that it’s never too early to start planning for that time.
 You may be aware of this or how to do it but it is equally important to start helping close loved ones, like your parents, plan for theirs.

 Even if they hold/held a government job and are guaranteed a pension, that pension still might not be enough to live comfortably or maintain their present lifestyle.
 And don’t forget to account for increased life expectancy as well as inflation.